 Student ID Your student ID is an official document that you should always carry with you.
 You need it for example to obtain a code card at the university library, to register for university sports courses or to use any other university facilities.
 Additionally you will get reductions for students at many theaters, museums, cinemas etc. And above all, your student ID is a ticket for the public transportation system (see p.
 28 "Semesterticket").
 Libraries There are various university and departmental libraries as well as the public libraries of Bonn to choose from: University Library The central library of the university is the University Library ("Universitäts- und Landesbibliothek - ULB").
 The University Library's collection includes about 2 million books and magazine volumes, plus an extensive collection of microfiche documents.
 The University Library is divided into several sections.
-Following, you will find more information on the different sections of the library. - The Main Library offers general reference works and has a focus on the humanities, theology, law and economics.
+Following, you will find more information on the different sections of the library.
+Main Library (Hauptbibliothek) The Main Library offers general reference works and has a focus on the humanities, theology, law and economics.
 In order to borrow books, you need to register at the front desk of the Main Library with your student ID and the registration confirmation you received at Bonn's Residents' Registration Office.
 At the beginning of each semester, the library offers orientation tours for new students.
 It is a good idea to take part in such a tour to familiarize yourself with the library.
-Adenauerallee 39-41, 53113 Bonn Phone: 0228-73-7325 Opening hours (reading room): Monday - Sunday: 8 a.m. to midnight. the Sciences, and Agriculture (Abtei- This section features literature on mathematics, computer science, natural sciences, medicine, nutrition, environment and agriculture.
-Nußallee 15a, 53115 Bonn Phone: 0228-73-3405
+Adenauerallee 39-41, 53113 Bonn Phone: 0228-73-7325 Opening hours (reading room): Monday - Sunday: 8 a.m. to midnight.
+Library for Medicine, the Sciences, and Agriculture (Abteilungs- bibliothek MNL) medicine, nutrition, environment and agriculture.
+Nußallee 15a, 53115 Bonn OPAC For more information on the University Library and access to the online catalogue www.ulb.uni-bonn.de/ Departmental Libraries (Institutsbibliotheken)